CustomTypeOne/LoopPatches/README.md

 ### Fresh Download of Loop

-Warning: Only apply LoopPatches to fresh a download of Loop.
+Warning: Only apply LoopPatches to a fresh download of Loop.
+Once patches are applied, you cannot apply them again without taking steps that are not included in these instructions.
 If you have other customizations you wish to apply, those should be added after applying LoopPatches.

 For each link below - remember to control-click (or right click) so you can return to these instructions easily.